 While NER is often considered as quite a simple task, there is still room for improvement when it is confronted to difficult contexts.
 For instance, NER systems may have to cope with noisy data such as word sequences containing speech recognition errors in ASR.
 In addition, NER is no more circumscribed to proper names, but may also involve common nouns (e.g., "the judge") or complex multi-word expressions (e.g. "the Computer Science department of the New York University").
-These complementary needs for robust and detailed processing explain that knowledgebased and data-driven approaches remain equally competitive on NER tasks as shown by numerous evaluation campaigns.
-For instance, the Frenchspeaking Ester2 evaluation campaign on radio broadcasts (Galliano et al., 2009) has shown that knowledge-based approaches outperformed datadriven ones on manual transcriptions while a system based on Conditional Random Fields (CRFs, participant LIA) is ranked first on noisy ASR transcripts.
-This is why the development of hybrid systems has been investigated by the NER community.
+These complementary needs for robust and detailed processing explains that knowledgebased and data-driven approaches remain equally competitive on NER tasks (depending on annotation guidelines, considered language, availability of train corpora) as shown by numerous evaluation campaigns.
+For instance, the Frenchspeaking Ester2 evaluation campaign on radio broadcasts (Galliano et al., 2009) has shown that knowledge-based approaches (participants Xerox, Synapse) outperformed data-driven ones on manual transcriptions while a system based on Conditional Random Fields (CRFs, participant LIA) is ranked first on noisy ASR transcripts.

-In this paper, we present a strategy of hybridization benefiting from features produced by a knowledge-based system (CasEN) and a datadriven pattern extractor (mineXtract).
-CasEN has been manually implemented based on finitestate transducers.
+In this paper, we present an original strategy of hybridization benefiting from features produced by a knowledge-based system (CasEN) and a data-driven pattern extractor (mXtrK).
+The former has been manually implemented based on finite-state transducers.
 Such a hand-crafted system requires substantial efforts to be adapted to dedicated tasks.
-We developed mineXtract, a textmining system that automatically extracts informative rules, based on hierarchical sequential pattern mining.
+We developed mXtrK, a textmining system that automatically extracts informative rules, based on hierarchical sequential pattern mining.
 Both implement processings that are context-aware and use lexicons.
-Finally, to recognize NEs, we propose mStruct, a light multipurpose automatic annotator, parameterized using logistic regression over available features.
+Finally, to recognize NEs, we propose mStrucT, a light multipurpose automatic annotator, parametrized using logistic regression over available features.
 It takes into account features provided by lower-level systems and annotation scheme constraints to output a valid annotation maximizing likelihood.
-Our experiments show that the resulting hybrid system outperforms standalone systems and reaches performances comparable to a baseline hybrid CRF system.
+Our experiments show that using those modules as a hybrid system outperforms standalone systems and reaches performances comparable to a baseline hybrid CRF system.
 We consider this as a step forward towards a tighter integration of knowledge-based and data-driven approaches for NER.

 The paper is organized as follows.
 Section 2 describes the context of this work and reviews related work.
 Section 3 describes CasEN, the knowledge-based NE-tagger.
 Section 4 details the process of extracting patterns from annotated data as informative rules.
-We then introduce the automatic annotator mStruct in Section 5.
+We then introduce the automatic annotator mStrucT in Section 5.
 Section 6 describes how to gather features from systems and present diverse hybridization strategies.
 Corpora, metrics used and evaluation results are reported in Section 7.
 We conclude in Section 8.